google/applied-machine-learning-intensive/v2/02_data/05_exploratory_data_analysis/slides.md

 are created during the initial cleaning pass.

 Your approach to EDA will also depend on the type of data you're working with.
-For example, are you looking at images/videos or tabular data (like we've been working with in Pandas)?
+For example, are you looking at images and videos or tabular data (like we've been working within Pandas)?
 We will talk more about image data in a later unit of this course.

 If you're working with tabular data, then regardless of how you approach the analysis,